What is a PTA?

 Many PTA classes include laboratory hours for learning skills.
 Courses with lab components require hands-on participation with other students and lab attire that allows practice on, palpation of, and observation of body segments.
 For female students this includes a halter top or sports bra and shorts which allow for exposure of the hip joint and thigh.
 Male students must also wear similar shorts and upper body covering that allows exposure of the trunk, front and back.

-In addition to on-campus classes, each student will have three clinical rotations while in the PTA program.
-When the student is on a clinical rotation he/she will be assigned to a clinical facility full time to practice as a Student PTA with a licensed PT or PTA as a clinical instructor who will supervise the student for the duration of the clinical rotation.
+In addition to on-campus classes and laboratory learning, each student participates in three clinical education experiences while in the PTA program.
+Students are assigned to clinical facilities full time to practice as a Student PTA with a licensed PT or PTA as a clinical instructor who supervises the student for the duration of the clinical rotation.

 Clinical rotations are scheduled Monday through Friday, generally between the hours of 7:00AM and 5:00PM, full time.
 Health care facility assignments are based on the learning needs of the student, not geographical proximity to the home.
 Students must have reliable transportation, flexibility in their personal schedules, and the willingness to commute to clinical sites throughout north Alabama and southern Tennessee.

-Clinical rotations provide the student the opportunity to put into practice the knowledge and techniques learned in the classroom and lab setting.
+Clinical learning experiences provide the student the opportunity to put into practice the knowledge and techniques learned in the classroom and laboratory.

 Prior to assignment to a clinical facility a student must undergo a background check and drug screening, purchase medical malpractice insurance, and completed a healthcare provider CPR course.